Russell Clark (criminal): Early life and career

-A native of Oaktown, Knox County, Indiana, Russell Clark's criminal career began shortly after his dishonorable discharge from the United States Marines in 1919.
+A native of Oaktown, Knox County, Indiana, Russell Clark embarked on a criminal career shortly after his dishonorable discharge from the United States Marines in 1919.
 He was a partner of Ralston "Blackie" Linton during the early 1920s and together robbed a series of "illicit roadhouses".
 In 1926, Clark was a suspect in the kidnapping of two West Terre Haute bootleggers and the murder of Joe Popolardo in Danville, Illinois.
 That same year, both Jack Morrison and Clark confessed to robbing the Bellevue Club in Evansville, Indiana on August 26 but the owner, Charles "Cotton" Jones, refused to press charges and the case was dropped.
 The following year, Clark went on a crime spree with Frank Badgley and Charles Hovious in northeast Indiana and robbed several banks.
 Clark was finally caught after his first robbery, from either Huntertown or Fort Wayne, Indiana, and sentenced to twenty years imprisonment on December 11 or 12, 1927.

 He spent his term at the state penitentiary in Michigan City and, while there, learned from veteran stick up artists.
 Clark's bitterness and rebellious attitude led to disciplinary problems with prison authorities.
 He made three unsuccessful escape attempts and was one of the ringleaders of an inmate strike in 1929.
 Clark was a popular jokester among inmates and was part of a "clique" which included Harry Pierpont, Charles Makley, John "Red" Hamilton, Homer Van Meter and John Dillinger.

 When Dillinger was paroled in May 1933, he launched a series of bank raids to finance the escape of his friends and was able to smuggle guns into the prison only four months after his release.
 On September 26, 1933, Clark and nine other convicts used the guns to help in a mass escape from the penitentiary.
 Along with Pierpont, Makley and Hamilton, the other escapees included James "Oklahoma Jack" Clark, Walter Dietrich, Ed Shouse, Joseph Fox, James Jenkins and Joseph Burns.

 Dillinger had been arrested in Dayton, Ohio four days prior to the prison break and Clark and the others quickly began planning to free him from custody.
 Stealing $14,000 from a bank in St. Mary's on October 3, 1933, they broke Dillinger out of prison in Lima, Ohio nine days later.
 Sheriff Jess Sarber was killed by Pierpont during the escape.
 Clark and the rest of the gang began raiding police stations in Auburn and Peru, Indiana stocking up on weapons, ammunition and bulletproof vests in preparation for a violent three-month crime spree across the Midwest.